 On a second other hand, I’d love to see some research on what happens to academics — especially in the humanities and social sciences — when they don’t get a job in academia or are denied tenure after getting there.
 Within academia, this is often framed as THE END OF YOUR LIFE.
 But maybe it’s often okay or pretty good.
 Honestly, I don’t know.

-Interesting and useful data, to be sure, but far from the whole story.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Interesting and useful data, to be sure, but far from the whole story.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.